HDFGroup/hdf-rest-api/DatasetOps/PUT_Value.rst

 Sample Request
 --------------

-This example writes a 10x10 integer datasets with the values 0-99 inclusive.
+This example writes a 10x10 integer dataset with the values 0-99 inclusive.

 .. code-block:: http